adammertel/historical-geocoding-assistant/manual/README.md

-# HISTORICAL GEOCODING ASSISTANT 1.3.0 – MANUAL
+# HISTORICAL GEOCODING ASSISTANT 1.4.0 – MANUAL

 ## 1 Description

-Historical Geocoding Assistant is a tool to assist the geocoding of historical datasets.
+Historical Geocoding Assistant (HGA) is a tool to assist the geocoding of historical datasets.

 ## 2 Table input